 The only major New Zealand law firm to offer a dedicated international arbitration team; our firm is ranked by Global Arbitration Review as one of the top 100 practices worldwide and we're experienced in arbitrations under all major institutional arbitral institutions and rules.
-Daniel Kalderimis and Nicola Swan are both recognised as leading advisors by Who’s Who Legal 2021 and a rising star by Legal 500 Asia Pacific 2021.
+Nicola Swan is recognised as leading advisors by Who’s Who Legal 2021 and a rising star by Legal 500 Asia Pacific 2021.

 Our extensive government and private sector experience, means we can develop, broker and oversee solutions across the broad sphere of international law disciplines including:

 - international trade and investment matters